afpineda/SimWheelESP32Config/doc/UsageNotes_en.md

 # Usage notes

-There are 6 tabs in the app.
-However, any configuration option not relevant to your device will not show up:

-- "Devices" tab: device scanning and selection.
-- "Clutch paddles" tab": configure the working mode of clutch paddles.
-- "ALT buttons" tab: configure the working mode of "ALT" buttons.
-- "Battery" tab: show state of charge.
-If your battery is not calibrated, you may request a battery auto-calibration.
-- "Presets" tab: load/save all configuration options.
-- "Buttons map" tab: customize button numbers.

-If you change any configuration option through the device itself, select another tab for a refresh.

-## "Devices" tab
+## Startup

-- On start, suitable devices are automatically scanned.
-If only one is available, it is automatically selected.
-- Hit "Scan" to re-scan available devices.
-- Select a device in the list to connect.
+At startup, connected devices will be automatically scanned.
+When found, the app will connect to the first available one.

+Note that bluetooth devices **must be paired** first in order for this app to detect them.

+## Select another sim wheel / button box

+Click on the "drawer" button on the top-left corner.
+Available devices will be automatically scanned and listed.
+If your device is not connected yet, connect it, wait a second, and click on the "refresh" button.

-- Incompatible devices will not show up.
+Note that devices with no user-configurable settings will never show up.

-  If that were your case, use an older version of this app or update your firmware.
+Click on the "Select" button in order to connect to that device.

+## User settings

+Only **user-configurable** settings will show up, which depends on your device capabilities.

-## "Buttons map" tab
+## "Buttons map"

-- Changes are **not** automatically saved.
-- Click "Refresh" to download current map (may take a few seconds).
+- Click "Reload" to download current map from the device (may take a few seconds).
+- Changes are immediately applied, but **not** automatically saved to the device.
-- Click "save" to make any change available after power off.
+- Click "Save" to make any change available after power off.
-- Click "Defaults" to return to "factory defaults" (not saved).
+- Click "Defaults" to revert to "factory defaults".
 - Button numbers are 0-based.
 For example, button #0 is the first button.
   Note that the following button numbers have a special meaning in Windows:
   - *00*: "A" button